Stacey Landsberg Dip Couns. BACP Accred.

 My fee is £60 per session.

-This is negotiated between us depending on your circumstances and times of sessions.
+If this is an issue and require a lower fee it may be negotiated between us depending on your circumstances and times of sessions.

 I am available to see clients on: